fadden/CiderPress2/MakeDist/README.md

 components for multiple platforms and packages them up.

 Usage:
- - `MakeDist build [--debug|--release]`
+ - `MakeDist publish [--debug|--release] [RIDs...]`
  - `MakeDist set-exec <file.zip> <entry-in-archive...>`
  - `MakeDist clobber`

 ## Build ##

-The build process is performed by running `dotnet build` with various arguments.
+The build process is performed by running `dotnet publish` with various arguments.
 The process is repeated for each executable target, resulting in a collection of compiled objects.
-This is repeated for each platform (Windows, Linux, Mac OS), with separate builds for runtime-dependent and self-contained binary sets.
+This is repeated for each platform (Windows, Linux, macOS), with separate builds for runtime-dependent and self-contained binary sets.
 Documentation and support files are copied in, and then each collection is packaged up in a ZIP file.

 https://learn.microsoft.com/en-us/dotnet/core/tools/dotnet-build

-Each `dotnet build` command takes a "runtime ID" or "RID" option.
+Each `dotnet publish` command takes a "runtime ID" or "RID" option.
 This specifies which system should be targeted when doing platform-specific things.
 The RID catalog can be found in "runtime.json" in the runtime installation.